 The University has confirmed that unauthorized individuals illegally accessed the human resources computer system resulting in the exposure of the personally identifiable information of the Academic Division employees.

 The attackers were able to access this information through a phishing scam caused by an employee which provided the attackers with usernames and passwords for the HR computer system.
 Once the perpetrators gained access, they were able to gather the W-2’s of 1,400 employees and the direct deposit banking information of 40 employees.
-The FBI and the University have concluded that the computer systems were access between early November 2014 and early February 2015.
+The FBI and the University have concluded that the computer systems were accessed between early November 2014 and early February 2015.

 Last Spring, the University was approached by employees stating they had fallen victim to tax fraud, but they determined that the fraud was not the result of data exposure on behalf of the University.
 However, the FBI now has reason to believe the tax fraud may have resulted from the breach.